mongodb/mongodbatlas-cloudformation-resources/cfn-resources/encryption-at-rest/docs/README.md

 # MongoDB::Atlas::EncryptionAtRest

-This resource allows administrators to enable, disable, configure, and retrieve the configuration for Encryption at Rest.
+Returns and edits the Encryption at Rest using Customer Key Management configuration.

 ## Syntax